lahbabiceo/bright/README.md

 Using WordPress-Like Plugin Architecture allows you to develop plugins, search and activate them from the marketplace

+## :electric_plug: Developing :trophy:

+Fork and Use docker compose in this repo.
+Database and Code is included together.
+Pull Request are welcome

 ## :green_book: License

 ![MIT License](https://img.shields.io/badge/license-MIT-blue)